Robpol86/glinet-wifi-band-switch/README.md

 Single script that accepts both events as entrypoints.
 Implement single-instance with lock file.
 On new instance always kill old instance.

+TODO when portal is detected don't disable all interfaces.